The theory of manipulations of pure state asymmetry: basic tools and equivalence classes of states under symmetric operations: Preliminaries

+The representation of the fundamental symmetries of nature, such as the symmetries of space-time, are part of the specification of a physical system.
+For example, on a system with a two-dimensional Hilbert space the group of all rotations in the three-dimensional real space $\mathbb{R}^{3}$, i.e. the group SO(3), can have two different representations: the trivial representation where the action of symmetry transformations leaves all states unchanged and the non-trivial representation corresponding to the spin-half representation of SO(3).
+These two representations of SO(3) describe systems with different physical properties.

-We denote a specific representation of $G$ by the set of unitaries $\{U(g),\forall g \in G\}$.
-The representation of the symmetry group on composite systems is the collective representation: if the unitary representations of a symmetry transformation on the systems with the Hilbert spaces $\mathcal{H}_A$ and $\mathcal{H}_B$ are $U_A$ and $U_B$ respectively, then the unitary representation of that symmetry transformation on the Hilbert space of the composite system $\mathcal{H}_A\otimes\mathcal{H}_B$ is $U_A\otimes U_B$.
+For most symmetries, such as the fundamental symmetries of space-time, the representation of the symmetry on a composite system is the \emph{collective representation}: if the projective unitary representations of a symmetry transformation $g\in G$ on systems with Hilbert spaces $\mathcal{H}_A$ and $\mathcal{H}_B$ are $U_A(g)$ and $U_B(g)$ respectively, then the projective unitary representation of that symmetry transformation on the Hilbert space of the composite system with Hilbert space $\mathcal{H}_A\otimes\mathcal{H}_B$ is $U_A(g)\otimes U_B(g)$.
+In this paper we always assume that the representation of the symmetry on the joint system is the collective representation.